Your passport is lost, and you’re scheduled to fly tomorrow—what now?

 Lost Passport Before a Trip: Recap

-Depending on your travel situation, you may be able to fly without a passport.
+Depending on your travel situation, you can fly without a passport.
 Let’s recap the three scenarios described in the blog post.

 Can I fly if I lost my passport: